 The easiest way to visit the Eagles Nest is by taking a guided tour from Salzburg.
-You will be picked up from your hotel and you will take a modern tour bus to the “Dokumentationszentrum Obersalzberg” (Documentation Center Obersalzberg) from where buses take you to the elevator which takes you to the peak of the mountain.
+You will take a modern tour bus to the “Dokumentationszentrum Obersalzberg” (Documentation Center Obersalzberg) from where special buses take you to the elevator which takes you to the peak of the mountain.

 Kehlsteinhaus / Eagles Nest

 When you exit the elevator you are already inside of the Kehlsteinhaus which today is a restaurant.
 On the picture below you see the fireplace which is located in one of the dining rooms – made out of red marble – which was a present from Italian Dictator Benito Mussolini.
 Also, you see the wooden paneled tea room with great views of the mountain area.
 Outside of the building, you will find displays with information about the history of the building and pictures.

 Hike on top of the Mountain